Hair Loss Cures:

 In most cases of male hair loss, treatment is not required other than for cosmetic reasons.
 However, If you do have male pattern baldness and this is causing you significant distress, there is treatment available.

-Unfortunately, it is not 100% effective.
-Finasteride medication does not work for all men.
-Of those who do benefit, one in every three to six men will gain enough regrowth to make Finasteride effective.
+Unfortunately, it is important to note that this treatment is not always 100% effective – this medication does not work for all men.
+Of those who do benefit, one in every three to six men will gain enough regrowth to make this treatment effective.
 You will need to continue taking this medicine to maintain your results as the balding process will resume if you stop taking it.

 If your hair loss is related to another cause, that is not male pattern baldness, then you should make an appointment for a video consultation to discuss your options with one of our GPs.